normj/ServerlessTODOListTutorial/DotnetTryMaterial/DynamoDBModule/DDBServiceClientAPI.md

 ## Delete Item

-To delete the item pass in the table name and the key information.
+To delete the item, pass in the table name and the key information.

 ```cs --source-file ../Snippets/DDBServiceClientAPI.cs --project ../Snippets/Snippets.csproj --region service_client_delete
 ```